Bypassing Google Password Alert with One Line of Code

 -

-Google Password Alert is a great idea, as it helps preventing phishing attacks, the greatest threat to many companies.
-I would love to see next updates with new improvements towards it.
+Google Password Alert is a great idea, as it helps prevent phishing attacks, the greatest threat to many companies.
+I would love to see the following updates with new improvements towards it.

 -

-The whole bypass process took me about five minutes (including thinking), it was not a difficult challenge.
-I hope that Google puts more efforts into preventing evading techniques.
+The bypass process took me about five minutes (including thinking); it was not a difficult challenge.
+I hope that Google puts more effort into preventing evading techniques.